Animal Liberation is Human Liberation

 Welcome to Peace to All Beings.
-This is a place to imagine, dream, pray, and believe that we human beings can awaken to our higher consciousness, embrace a new paradigm of living in harmony, rather than in fear and domination and become "Homo Ahimsa," my term for the new nonviolent and kindhuman that we can become.
-This is a place to bear witness to the violence around us and at the same time hold fast to the bold vision of a world at peace, not only for people, but for all life.
-This is a place to explore and agree that there is hope for our species, that we will not continue to destroy.
+Until we liberate animals from human exploitation and violence, we cannot expect to have true freedom and peace for ourselves.
+We human beings can awaken to our higher consciousness and embrace a new paradigm of living in harmony, rather than in fear and domination.
+We can become "Homo Ahimsa," my term for a new nonviolent and kind human, but we must make that choice together.
+There is hope for our species--hope that we will not continue this war against animals and the earth.
 Together let us co-create a new culture and heal the wounds humanity has caused to the earth, to each other, and to the animals who share this world with us.

 Sunday, September 26, 2010

 Gandhi would have loved World Farm Animals Day

 It is observed with vigils, marches, and other forms of public education on or around October 2, honoring in that way—the great Mahatma Gandhi who dedicated his life to ahimsa (the Sanskrit word for nonviolence, and selfless, unconditional love).
 He was the originator of the technique of Satyagraha which literally means holding unto truth.
 Gandhi considered it love in action.
 Satya or the truth to him was the awareness that all life is one.
 He taught that when there is no more violence left in the human heart, all that remains is our true essence which is love.

 Why would Gandhi have loved WFAD?
 Because he wanted to make sure everyone remembered his birthday?
 Well, probably not.
 One of his great goals was to become a “zero.”
 This did not mean to him that he was worthless but rather that he would become able to be selfless in all his actions.
 No—I think Gandhi would have loved WFAD because it is carrying on the practice of love in action so dear to his heart.